tylerperdue/ist311_project/README.md

 - Add encryption class, methods, algorithms
 - Apply encryption so text files are encrypted with closing of application and decrypted with the opening of the application

-Cool stuf to do if we get everything else done
+Cool stuff to do if we get everything else done
 - Edit credentials
 - Different types of credentials
 - Add a randomly generated password to the password vault